zchking/docs/pages/katalon-studio/tutorials/vertical_swipe_in_mobile_automation.md

 ### Scenario

-The screenshot of the app below has a listview containing ‘n’ number of rows.
+The screenshot of the app below has a listview containing 'n' number of rows.
 Our goal is to swipe vertically from top to bottom of the screen.

 ![Vertical Swipe in Mobile Automation](../../images/katalon-studio/tutorials/vertical_swipe_in_mobile_automation/Vertical-swipe-in-Mobile-automation.png)